AhilanPonnusamy/App-Modernization-framework-reference-implementation/README.md

 2. Download this code repository (install git if it is not already setup, You can also downlod the zip file directly from the main page under code option as an alternate)

 3. Download and serve the grantile codel model in InstructLab as shown below.
-Make sure the context length (max_ctx_size) is set to a higher number e.g., 100k in the config.yaml file.
+Make sure the context length (max_ctx_size) is set to a higher number e.g. 100k in the config.yaml file.
 ```
   $ ilab model serve --model-path models/granite-8b-code-instruct-128k.Q5_K_M.gguf
 ```